gentoo-mirror/SarahMiaOverlay/README.md

 For more information about budgie you can visit: https://github.com/solus-project/budgie-desktop/blob/master/README.md

-After merging budgie-extras please start the Window Shuffler, some applets will require this (hotconers mostly).
+After merging budgie-extras please start the Window Shuffler, some applets will require this (hotcorners mostly).
 This can be done with the provided Window Shuffler application in your applications list/menu.
 You can set additional options there as well.
 The config for the new window preview from budgie-extras (for alt-tab) is in the Previews Control in your applications list/menu.
 You can set additional options there as well.

 **Other**